Best 5 days in Oahu itinerary: Covers whole island!

 Top things to do on Waikiki Beach:

-The views of the Waikiki beach and the Diamond Head from the boat are out of this world and the glow of the sunset makes it even more amazing.
+The views of the Waikiki beach and the Diamond Head from the boat are out of this world, and the glow of the sunset makes it even more amazing.

-Day 2 in Oahu: Manoa Falls, Pearl Harbor Memorial and explore Honolulu
+Day 2 in Oahu: Manoa Falls, Pearl Harbor Memorial, and explore Honolulu

 After exploring the Waikiki neighborhood on Day 1 and spending some amazing time on Waikiki beach, on Day 2 we will explore other areas in Honolulu city.

-Later visit the Pearl Harbor National Memorial which is one of the most popular things to do in Honolulu.
+Later, visit the Pearl Harbor National Memorial, which is one of the most popular things to do in Honolulu.

 Manoa Falls hike

 The drive to Manoa Falls trailhead is only a short 15-20 minute drive from Honolulu.
 There is a $7 parking fee per vehicle at the trailhead.
-Swimming is not recommended at the base of the waterfall.

 Pearl Harbor National Memorial